William-Rohm/MailSimUserGuide/README.md

 ### MailReply

 The MailReply operation sends replies to a specified number (Count) of emails located in a given folder, optionally just those which have a specified string in the subject.
 If the MailReply Count is zero, replies are sent to a random number of emails.

 By default, each reply is sent only to the email originator; to change that behavior, set the optional ReplyAll attribute to true.

-Like [MailSend], the replies can include attachment files, either specified or randomly chosen.
+Like [MailSend](#mailsend), the replies can include attachment files, either specified or randomly chosen.
 ```
 <MailReply OperationName="OpMailReply"
     ReplyAll="true"